 COMPENSATION FOR INJURY – MEDICAL BILLS, WAGE LOSS, MORE

-Our lawyers are often asked if someone injured can sue the person that injured them and if its worth it.
+Our lawyers are often asked if someone injured can sue the person that injured them, and if it’s worth it.
 The answer, of course, is that it depends on the situation.
 Sometimes, just because you can sue doesn’t mean that you should.
-However, if you are seriously injured and will have significant medical bills and time off from work, it may be smart to at least look into the question.
+However, if you were seriously injured and have significant medical bills and lost time from work, it may be smart to at least look into the question.

-The first considerations in whether to sue someone are whether the accident was really their fault and what is the extent of your injuries.
-Also, there is a big difference between an accident causing injury versus an intentional act when deciding what to do.
-If someone intentionally injuries you, for example by attacking you, you can sue them for compensation, but you may have trouble collecting any judgment.
-When our lawyers sue someone for injuring our client, we usually rely on the other person’s insurance to pay the judgment – but insurance only covers an accident, not an intentional act.
+Before you can sue someone, you have to consider whether the accident was really their fault and the extent of your injuries.
+Another consideration is whether your injury was caused by an accident or intentionally.
+If someone intentionally injures you, for example by attacking you, you can sue them for compensation.
+However, you may have trouble collecting any judgment.
+When our Minnesota attorneys sue someone for injuring our client, we usually rely on the other person’s insurance to pay the judgment – but insurance only covers an accident, not an intentional act.

-If you are injured in an accident and have questions about whether you can sue for medical bills or missing work, call us and speak with a lawyer.
+If you are injured in an accident in MN and have questions about whether you can sue for medical bills or missing work, call us and speak with a personal injury lawyer.
 We will provide a free consultation to answer your questions and explain your rights.